slowmist/eos-bp-nodes-security-checklist/README-en.md

 #### 2.3 Optimize Docker Defaults

-The configuration in the official repository `https://github.com/EOSIO/eos/blob/master/Docker/config.ini` is too generic.
-Plug-ins such as `wallet_api_plugin` are enabled by default, which is a great risk.
-It is recommended to modify the configuration before running docker build.
+The configuration in the official repository `https://github.com/EOSIO/eos/blob/master/Docker/config.ini` is too generic. ~~Plug-ins such as `wallet_api_plugin` are enabled by default, which is a great risk. ~~ (repo updated) It is recommended to modify the configuration before running docker build.
 We strongly recommend using LXD instead of Docker.

 #### 2.4 Optimize max-clients